1. Can a stranger read your resume?

 Can they tell you, without asking you any additional questions, what you want to do next?

-For too many of my subscribers, the answer is no. The reason is that you're trying to do the wrong thing with the top third of your resume.
-You're trying to tell people about your character and your abilities and your many, many different skills and your flexibility and too many things!
+For too many of our subscribers, the answer is no. The reason is that you’re trying to do the wrong thing with the top third of your resume.
+You’re trying to tell people about your character and your abilities and your many, many different skills and your flexibility and too many things!

 You know what the person who is reading your resume is trying to find out?